stochastic-rs

 Construction of any process takes (n, x0, t):

-• n: usize — number of steps (the returned path is length n)
+• n: usize — number of steps (a single path is length n)

 • t: Option<T> — horizon; None1.0